MingLunHan/CIF-PyTorch/README.md

 - CIF-based Contextualization, Collaborative Decoding (ColDec): https://github.com/MingLunHan/CIF-ColDec

 - CIF as a bridge to connect pre-trained acoustic models and pre-trained language models: https://github.com/aispeech-lab/w2v-cif-bert

+- This repository is the official implementation for the hierarchical knowledge distillation (HieraDist) developed for CIF-based models: https://github.com/MingLunHan/CIF-HieraDist
+-